FilipeanSilva/VotingDApp/README.md

  ## Setup

 Follow these steps to set up and test the **VotingDApp**.
-Setting up a wallet [(3.)](#3-configure-metamask-for-the-arbitrum-sepolia-testnet-optional) for testing on the Arbitrum Sepolia Testnet is optional.
+Setting up a wallet for testing on the Arbitrum Sepolia Testnet is optional [(Step 3)](#3-configure-metamask-for-the-arbitrum-sepolia-testnet-optional).

  ### 1. Clone the Repository